moggieuk/Happy-Hare/doc/gcode_preprocessing.md

 MMU_LED EXIT_EFFECT=filament_color STATUS_EFFECT=filament_color
 ```

-Another idea is to set the custom_colors array and combine with referenced tools to light up the colors of just the used used in the print on the exit led segment.
+Another, perhaps more useful idea, is to set the `custom_colors` array and combine with referenced tools to light up the colors of just the filaments used and defined in your slicer for the current print.
+That way you can visually check that the colors loaded in your MMU match the print design.
 Here is the complete code of how to accomplish that:

 ```yml
 [gcode_macro START_PRINT]